- construct a FAT file system

 Label the media with volume label.
 The volume label is restricted to 11 uppercase characters.

 Install filename as the boot loader in the file system's boot sector.
 If you don't specify a boot loader, an MS-DOS boot loader is installed.
-The MS-DOS boot loader requires specific MS-DOS system files to make the diskette bootable.
+The MS-DOS boot loader requires specific MS-DOS system files to make a disk bootable.
 See NOTES for more information.

 Mark the first file installed as a hidden file.
 The -i option must also be specified.

 Set the number of hidden sectors to n.
 This is the number of sectors on the physical disk preceding the start of the volume (which is the boot sector itself).
-This defaults to 0 for diskettes or a computed valued (based on the fdisk table) for disks.
+This defaults to a computed valued (based on the fdisk table) for disks.
 This option may be used only in conjunction with the nofdisk option.

 Install filename as the initial file in the new file system.
 The initial file's contents are guaranteed to occupy consecutive clusters at the start of the files area.
 When creating bootable media, a boot program should be specified as the initial file.